 Let’s get started with Portfolio Einstein’s How To Invest Money guide!

 Step 0: How to invest money means how to save money

-Ok, so I cheated a by adding a step 0.
-I’m sorry but you certainly won’t be when I’m done.
+Ok, so I cheated by adding a step 0.
+I’m sorry, but you certainly won’t be when I’m done.
 I promise.
 Step 0 is just a primer about savings.
 I’ll make it short and worth your time.

-In order to get started with investing you need cash.
+To get started with investing, you need cash.
 So saving is the name of the game.
 I usually recommend putting 10% aside from net income.
-This is not always possible but don’t let that stop you.
+This is not always possible, but don’t let that stop you.
 If you can only spare 1% then put 1% aside.
 Every little bit helps in the long run.
-As long as you’re doing something you’re on your way to reach your goals.
+As long as you’re doing something, you’re on your way to reach your goals.

 Having savings is immensely important.
-Savings gives you options, builds confidence and ultimately gives you F.U. money if that’s the route you want to take.
+Savings gives you options, builds confidence, and ultimately give you F.U. money if that’s the route you want to take.

 Only after 25 years does the second scenario (higher returns) surpass the higher savings scenario.

 Step 1: How to set goals the right way